sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 While it doesn't seem like much of a change (and it practice it isn't), we can effectively remove fractal duplication by creating an intermediate hash-map and making all equivalent serials point to the memory address of the registered one.
 In the case of $n=3 \rightarrow n=4$ transformations, we go from $8 \times 16B = 128$ Bytes to $8 \times 8B + 16B = 80$ Bytes per equivalent set.
 A fun little experiment that requires near-zero effort and yields near-zero gain.

 Now, for the actual improvement, we have two ways of adding DP to the mix: tabulation and memoization.
-Both are relatively easy to implement through the current structures; however, if we want to preserve trivial concurrency, the rule-set hash-map cannot be modified while other threads are running, which is why I decided to stick to tabulation and pre-calculate the invariants during intialization.
+Both are relatively easy to implement through the current structures; however, if we want to preserve trivial concurrency, the rule-set hash-map cannot be modified while other threads are running, which is why I decided to stick to tabulation and pre-calculate the invariants during initialization.
 The resulting implementation is as follows (the `grow` method is just a copy of the `growParallel` method):

 ```go
 func initNormalizedRuleset(lines []string) normalizedRuleset {